 Rushmoor is a great place to live, but local Conservatives are still ambitious for our towns.

-Ahead of the forthcoming council elections on Thursday 5th May, local Conservatives have outlined our vision for the coming year, setting out how we plan to ensure Rushmoor remains a thriving place with a strong community, and an area that has opportunities and sense of pride to make it a fantastic place to live, work, and do business.
+Ahead of the forthcoming council elections, local Conservatives have outlined our vision for the coming year, setting out how we plan to ensure Rushmoor remains a thriving place with a strong community, and an area that has opportunities and sense of pride to make it a fantastic place to live, work, and do business.
 These plans are focused on how we transform our town centres for the future, and make sure we continue to deliver great value, high-quality services.
 And if you didn't already know, just 12% of local council tax goes to Rushmoor Borough Council - and we think that represents amazing value for money when we provide more than 100 services across the Borough.

 Together, we can ensure our towns are safe, vibrant, and sustainable places - now and in the future.

-Take a look at Our Plan for Rushmoor:
+Our Plan for Rushmoor:

 £500 MILLION TO TRANSFORM OUR TOWN CENTRES